-The application for the Spring 2018 study abroad scholarship will open up early Fall 2017.
+The application for the Summer 2018 study abroad scholarship is due Monday, March 12, 2018.

 All application materials must be received by the deadline.
 Incomplete applications or applications submitted after the deadline will not be considered.

-The application form includes an essay, which cannot exceed 250 words and should answer the following questions:
+The application form requires an essay, which cannot exceed 250 words and should answer the following questions:

 - Why do you want to undertake your program abroad?